-On written request of a party, the court may extend the authority of a guardian of an adult with intellectual disability to manage finances until disposition of a pending conservatorship of estate petition, provided that the extension may not exceed 60 days.
+On written request of a party, the court may extend the authority of a guardian of an adult with intellectual disability granted pursuant to C.G.S. section 45a-677a to manage finances until disposition of a pending conservatorship of estate petition, provided that such authority shall not exceed the authority granted in the original decree and the extension may not exceed 60 days.
 The court may act on the request without notice and hearing.